src-d/blog/content/post/kmcuda4.md

 it's been repaired since then.
 I had to apply some workaround for older cmake-s because TravisCI features outdated Ubuntu 14.04 LTS with an ancient cmake.

-Speaking about Travis, yes, I added the continuous integration which checks whether the library is successfully built.
+Speaking about Travis, yes, I added continuous integration which checks whether the library is successfully built.
 There is no possibility to run tests because they require a CUDA device.